 I suggest caution in tying Scitovsky really closely to Pope and Selten.
 The material on Pope and Selten seems to be getting detached from the notion of pleasure in a way that I think it important for the paper to bring out: The way these authors are thinking seems oblivious of the notion of 'flow' that seems key to understanding the nature of pleasure.
 If we are really getting pleasure out of an activity, we tend to be completely engrossed in it and largely oblivious of the passing of time; our attention is not tending to wander on to other things we might be doing.
-It might be noted that the 'flow' view is very hard to fit into a standard economics framework since it is denying ongoing monitoring of opportunity costs, but I think that it is very much where Scitovsky's view leads (and it is interesting that the 'flow' viewpoint was a major way of understanding high-excitement tourism in papers in the Journal of Consumer Research two decades ago).
+It might be noted that the 'flow' view is very hard to fit into a standard economics framework since it is denying ongoing monitoring of opportunity costs, but I think that it is very much where Scitovsky's view leads (...).